ljm234/kallpa-pcac-APP-v.-0.1/README.md

    - Enter a catchy video title
    - Tap "Choose a video to upload" and select your video file
    - Tap "Choose a thumbnail" and select a thumbnail image
-   - Enter the AI prompt you used to create the video
+   - Enter a short description for the video
 3. **Submit**: Tap "Submit & Publish" to upload
 4. **Success**: After upload, you'll be redirected to Home where your video appears